-You will love this tasty keto-friendly gumbo with it’s plethora of veggies, chicken, sausage, and shrimp in a spicy flavorful Cajun broth.
+You will love this tasty gumbo recipe with it’s plethora of veggies, chicken, sausage, and shrimp in a spicy flavorful Cajun broth.
+It’s a great meal, no matter when you make it – and leftovers are just as great!

-This Keto Gumbo recipe cuts down on carbs by thickening the soup with Gumbo filé powder rather than a flour-based roux, and by serving it over cauliflower rice rather than white rice – of you might just choose to eat it with no “rice”, as it makes a delicious soup on its own.
+This gumbo recipe is thickened with Gumbo filé powder rather than a flour-based roux.
+It can be served over cauliflower rice or regular white rice – of you might just choose to eat it with no “rice”, as it makes a delicious soup on its own.

 If you’ve never heard of gumbo filé powder, it’s a spicy herb made from the dried and ground leaves of the sassafras tree.
 It’s used in New Orleans Creole cuisine as a thickener for gumbo and other dishes.